top of page

 The Grevillea tree can grow up to 30-40 meters in height under ideal conditions.
 It has a straight trunk, often covered with a light brown to dark gray rough bark.
 The leaves are fern-like, giving the tree a soft, feathery appearance.
 Its flowers are bright orange or yellow and are arranged in clusters, attracting bees and birds, making it a vital species for pollinators

-Image of Grevillea robusta tree
+Image of Grevillea Robusta tree

 In English it is referred to as Silky oak Tree while in Kamba as Mukima tree while in Kikuyu language as Mubariti Tree or Mukima Tree, Meru Language Mubariti Tree or Mukima Tree ,Embu language as Mubariti Tree.
 In Kisii language as Omokabiria Tree while Luhya language as Eshichuma Tree , Wakhuisi Tree .In Nandi language it is referred to as Kapkawet Tree or Chepkumyat Tree